AdobeDocs/workfront.nl-NL/help/quicksilver/manage-work/projects/planning-a-project/project-planned-completion-date.md

 <li> <p>Task Constraint</p> <p>For more information about Task Constraints, see the article <a href="../../../manage-work/tasks/task-constraints/task-constraint-overview.md" class="MCXref xref">Task Constraint overview</a>.</p> </li>
 <li> <p>Task predecessor relationship</p> <p>For more information about task predecessors, see the article <a href="../../../manage-work/tasks/use-prdcssrs/predecessors-overview.md" class="MCXref xref">Overview of task predecessors</a>.</p> </li>
 <li>Project Completion Date, when the project is scheduled from Completion Date.</li>
-<li> <p>The time off schedule of the Primary&nbsp;Assignee of the task. </p> <p>When the Primary Assignee has time off scheduled during the duration of the task, the planned dates of the task adjust accordingly when the <strong>Consider user time off in task durations</strong> setting is selected for the <strong>User Time Off</strong> field.
-New projects inherit this setting from the Project&nbsp;Preferences area, but you can edit the setting at the project level. </p> <p>For example, if a task with a Constraint of As Soon As Possible is scheduled to start on June 1 and complete on June 3, and the Primary Assignee has June 2 marked for Time-off, the task Planned Completion Date becomes June 4. </p> <p>For information about the <strong>User Time Off</strong> preference, see the articles <a href="../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md" class="MCXref xref">Configure system-wide project preferences</a> or <a href="../../../manage-work/projects/manage-projects/edit-projects.md" class="MCXref xref">Edit projects</a>.</p> </li>
+<li> <p>The time off schedule of the Primary Assignee of the task. </p> <p>When the Primary Assignee has time off scheduled during the duration of the task, the planned dates of the task adjust accordingly when the <strong>Consider user time off in task durations</strong> setting is selected for the <strong>User Time Off</strong> field.
+New projects inherit this setting from the Project Preferences area, but you can edit the setting at the project level. </p> <p>For example, if a task with a Constraint of As Soon As Possible is scheduled to start on June 1 and complete on June 3, and the Primary Assignee has June 2 marked for Time-off, the task Planned Completion Date becomes June 4. </p> <p>For information about the <strong>User Time Off</strong> preference, see the articles <a href="../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md" class="MCXref xref">Configure system-wide project preferences</a> or <a href="../../../manage-work/projects/manage-projects/edit-projects.md" class="MCXref xref">Edit projects</a>.</p> </li>
 </ul>
-<p>When set automatically, the Planned Completion Date&nbsp;is determined based on the following calculation:&nbsp;</p>
+<p>When set automatically, the Planned Completion Date is determined based on the following calculation: </p>
 <p><code>Planned Completion Date = Planned Start Date + Duration</code> </p>
 <p>For example, if your task has a start date of September 16 and a duration of 10 days, the Planned Completion Date is September 26.</p> <note type="note">
-&nbsp;The Update Type for the project must also be&nbsp;set to Automatic and On Change or Automatically in order for the Planned Hours and Duration to be automatically&nbsp;adjusted.
+ The Update Type for the project must also be set to Automatic and On Change or Automatically in order for the Planned Hours and Duration to be automatically adjusted.
 <br>For more information about the Update Type, see the article
 <a href="../../../manage-work/projects/manage-projects/select-project-update-type.md" class="MCXref xref">Select the project Update Type </a>.
 </note>